CBSE Class 12 > Class 12 Notes > English > Worksheet Solutions: Lost Spring

 D. They fulfill his dream of having shoes, even if they are old and torn

-For Saheb, who has walked barefoot, even worn-out tennis shoes with a hole are a dream come true.
+Explanation: For Saheb, who has walked barefoot, even second-hand shoes with a hole fulfil his dream of protection and dignity; their worn condition does not lessen their value to him.

 Q2: How does Saheb's experience with the tennis shoes reflect his situation?